Signatures of alternating group actions with non-zero quotient genus: Proof Outline and Core Results

 \begin{thm}[Miller pg.
 25, \cite{Miller}] If a transitive group of degree $n$ contains a cycle of prime order $p$, where $p$ satisfies the condition $n/2 <p \leq n -3$, it must be either alternating or symmetric.\end{thm}

 \begin{thm}[Jones, Corollary 1.3 \cite{Jones}] Let $G$ be a primitive permutation group of finite degree $n$, containing a cycle with $m$ fixed points.
 Then $G\geq A_n$ if $m\geq 3$. \end{thm}

-We remind the reader of the definition of primitive, and set some terminology to be used below. \begin{defn} A subset $B$ of $\Omega$ is called a {\it block} if every element of $G$ either fixes $B$ or sends all values of $B$ to values outside of $B$.
+We remind the reader of the definition of primitive, and set some terminology to be used below. \begin{defn} A nonempty subset $B$ of $\Omega$ is called a {\it block} if every element of $G$ either preserves $B$ or sends all points of $B$ to points outside of $B$.
 The {\it length} of a block is $|B|$.
-A group $G$ is {\it primitive} if it is transitive and its only blocks are the trivial blocks i.e., the entire of $\Omega$, the empty set, and sets containing single values of $\Omega$. \end{defn}
+A group $G$ is {\it primitive} if it is transitive and its only blocks are the {\it trivial blocks}, namely those with $|B|=1$ or $B=\Omega$. \end{defn}

 Notice that to prove primitivity, we first need to prove that a group is transitive.
-We primarily use the following two results.
+We primarily do this using the following lemma and its corollary.